Under 50 Employees

 - Health insurance plans that other small employers in your state can buy from a company have to be available to you, too.

-- Starting in 2014, insurance companies can’t charge you more because of the health status or gender of your employees.
+- Insurance companies can’t charge you more because of the health status or gender of your employees.
 Premiums can vary based on age, but there are limits.

 Options And Alternatives